AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.2.8
+# 🎣 Bridger: Western Fishing Bot | v3.2.9

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.2.8 focuses heavily on Quality of Life (QoL) improvements for bot setup, making calibration faster and diagnostic tools much more flexible.
+> **Note:** Version 3.2.9 is a critical hotfix update that makes the Minigame QTE bulletproof across all monitor sizes and resolves a stubborn UI loop bug for the `Live Debug Viewer`.
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---